chandantiwari/mindmeld/README.txt

 choices are made to predict top two functions.
 The number of matches between prediction and reality, which we call "hits" are averaged over the test set and become the final score.

+Feel free to play with the hyperparameters, or code and do let us know of your results!

 ## Data